sebastiankarn/Ember/README.md

-# Furious Rage: 2D RPG Game in Godot
+# Ember: 2D RPG Game in Godot
 This is a 2D role-playing game (RPG) created using the Godot game engine.
 Immerse yourself in an exciting fantasy adventure in a pixel art style.

 ### Getting Started